 High grade squamous intraepithelial lesion (HSIL) of the vagina is a pre-cancerous, sexually transmitted disease caused by infection with human papillomavirus (HPV).
 This condition may affect both women and men.
 In addition to the vagina, HSIL commonly involves the cervix and vulva.
 In both women and men, HSIL may also involve the anal canal and peri-anal skin.

 HSIL in the vagina is caused by human papillomavirus (HPV).
 The virus infects the specialized squamous cells on the inside surface of the vagina which leads to an abnormal pattern of development called dysplasia.

 HSIL of the vagina is not cancer although patients with HSIL are at increased risk for developing a type of vaginal cancer called squamous cell carcinoma.
 For this reason, most patients with HSIL are offered treatment to remove the area of abnormal tissue.
 Low-grade squamous intraepithelial lesion (LSIL) is a related condition that is also caused by HPV.
 However, compared to HSIL, the risk of developing cancer from LSIL is much lower.

-The diagnosis of HSIL is usually made after a small sample of tissue is removed in a procedure called a biopsy.
-A larger surgical procedure (for example, an excision or vaginectomy) is later performed to remove the disease and look for abnormal cells in the lamina propria.
+The diagnosis of HSIL in the vagina is usually made after a small sample of tissue is removed in a procedure called a biopsy.
+A larger surgical procedure, for example, an excision or vaginectomy, is later performed to remove the disease and look for abnormal cells in the lamina propria.